 The following recommendations are established achieve the vision elements present in the themes identified in the previous section.
+A future zoning map illustrating the recommended zoning changes follows this section.

 - Develop and apply a new Rural Residential (RR) zoning district.
 A new zoning district can help achieve the preservation of the rural character of the study area.
 Key concepts include: - a.
-Rezone all S-1 zoned properties west of Midway Road and south of Highway Two to the RR zone. - b.
-Rezone all S-1 zoned properties that border the east side of Midway Road south of Morris Thomas Road to RR zone. - c.
-Rezone the M-1 zoned properties south of the CN Railway curve in the southeast corner of the study area to RR zone. - d.
+Rezone all S-1 zoned properties west of Midway Road and south of Highway 2 to the RR zone. - Rezone all S-1 zoned properties that border the east side of Midway Road south of Morris Thomas Road to RR zone. - Rezone the M-1 zoned properties south of the CN Railway curve in the southeast corner of the study area to RR zone. - d.
 Increase front yard setbacks from 50 feet to 75 feet and side yard setbacks from 15 feet to 30 feet. - e.
-Allow an expanded type and scope rural commercial operations on 5 acre minimum lots in the RR zone.
-Examples of possible commercial activities include egg and honey production and sales and small contractor's yards on residential premises.
-The process for developing the RR ordinance and completing rezoning is discussed in more detail in the Implementation and Communication section of this plan. - 2.
-Replace the M-1, Manufacturing, Light Industry zoning district with the BLM, Business and Light Manufacturing zoning district.
-Many of the uses allowed within the M-1 zoning district are not compatible with the existing and desired character of the study area.
-The planning process and a review of the overall condition of the M-1 ordinance and zoned lands within the city by Community Development Staff have revealed that the demand and actual uses of M-1 zoned lands do not conform to the stated purpose of the district.
-The following is a description of the changes made by the BLM zoning district:
+Allow a variety of land uses that are consistent with a rural lifestyle.
+The dominant land use shall be residential dwellings.
+The district will allow for limited commercial and industrial services that are compatible with the character of a rural area.